Sandila

 Sandila is a town and nagar palika parishad in Hardoi district in the Indian state of Uttar Pradesh.
 It serves as a tehsil headquarters within the district.
 Located midway between Hardoi and Lucknow, Sandila is a well-connected town with roads leading in all directions and a major broad gauge rail line passing through the south side of town.
 According to legend, Sandila was the Tapobhumi of the Vedic sage Shandilya.
-The Shandilya Ashram was located at the temple of Goddess Shitala in western side of the town.
+The Shandilya Ashram was located at the temple of Goddess Shitala known as Shitala Mata Mandir in western side of the town.

 Important industries include sweets — its laddus are especially well-known — as well as beedi production and zardozi work.
 Sandila Industrial Area have many big industries like Pepsi, British Paints, Berger Paints, Webley & Scott, ITC Limited, Haldiram's.

 Sandila is the oldest municipality in Hardoi district, established on 14 July 1868.
 As of 2011, its population is 58,346, in 9,663 households.